-The North Carolina Department of Environmental Quality (DEQ) has secured the excavation of more than 80 million tons of coal ash in North Carolina.
-Under a settlement agreement with community and environmental groups and Duke Energy that ends the appeal litigation, Duke Energy will move forward with excavation plans at the Allen, Belews Creek, Cliffside, Marshall, Mayo and Roxboro sites, moving coal ash into on-site lined landfills.
-The terms of that agreement were incorporated into a Consent Order entered in court on February 5, 2020.
+In 2019, the NCDEQ ordered the full excavation of more than 80 million tons of coal ash in North Carolina.
+Under a settlement agreement with community and environmental groups Duke Energy developed and is moving forward with closure plans at the Allen, Belews Creek, Cliffside, Marshall, Mayo and Roxboro sites, moving coal ash into on-site lined landfills.
+The terms of that agreement were incorporated into a Consent Order on February 5, 2020.

-The excavation is the largest coal ash clean up in the nation’s history and will result in more excavation than in four neighboring states combined.
+It is no small victory that this will be the largest coal ash clean up in the nation’s history and will result in greater excavation than in four neighboring states combined.

 Resources about Coal Ash in N.C.